lrobidou/fimpera/README.md

 0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   0   -1  -1  -1  -1  -1  -1  -1  -1  -1  -1  -1  -1
 ```

 Under each letter (base), the abundance of the kmer starting from this position is displayed.
 The abundance is displayed as -1 if the complexity of the kmer is too low.
 Here a unique kmer has a non zero abundance.
-This is kmer `AAAGAGCTGGAACGTGAAAATCGTGAACTGCGCCG`.
+This is kmer `AAAGAGCTGGAACGTGAAAATCGTGAACTGCGCCG` with abundance 13.

 # Using fimpera with a personal counting Approximate Membership Query data structure
 Explanation of fimpera headers can be found [here](lib/include/fimpera-lib/README.md)